dgterritorio/relatorio.snig/README.md

-# SNIG: Services Quality Monitoring
+# SNIG: Services Quality Report

 A collection of scripts to harvest and (health) check the services published at https://snig.dgterritorio.gov.pt/